 High-risk or unsafe sexual activities

-Unsafe sex outside of a monogamous relationship is risky.
+Unsafe sex outside of a monogamous relationship increases your risk of getting a STI.
 Examples of unsafe sexual activities include:

-- Having sex without a male condom or female condom
+- having sex without a male or female condom

-- Withdrawing the penis before ejaculation instead of using condoms (pre-ejaculatory fluid may be infectious and can also contain sperm)
+- withdrawing the penis before ejaculation instead of using condoms (pre-ejaculatory fluid may be infectious and can also contain sperm resulting in pregnancy)

 Increasing the risk of unsafe sex

 Some of the factors that can make unsafe sex more likely include:

 - thinking that it’s okay ‘just this once’

 - believing that you can tell if someone has an STI.

 Some people believe, or may try to make you believe, all sort of myths about safe sex, including: